 This page gives you detailed steps you can follow if you want to create an Exchange email account and then either 1) forward all your IU email to Exchange OR 2) forward email from Exchange to some other email account.
-You may need to follow these instructions if you are an AI with a umail account but need to create an Exchange account to meet IU email requirements.
+You may need to follow these instructions if you are an AI/UI with a Gmail@IU account but need to create an Exchange account to meet IU email requirements.
 Alternatively, you may need an Exchange account for things like VoIP phones or calendaring but don't want to use Exchange for email.

 It is very important to realize that the IU Exchange system does not honor your global IU email forward.
-For example, if you have your firstname.lastname@example.org email set to forward to some email system other than Exchange (eg. Umail or Gmail) and someone sends email to you from Exchange it will be delivered to your Exchange account and NOT forwarded.
+For example, if you have your firstname.lastname@example.org and/or email@example.com email set to forward to some email system other than Exchange (eg. Gmail) and someone sends email to you from Exchange it will be delivered to your Exchange account and NOT forwarded.
 For this reason, it is important to either check your Exchange email frequently or set up forwarding so you don't lose email.

 We have had reports of people forwarding their IU email to gmail and experiencing long and intermittent delays receiving email.
 If you have this problem, please see IU Email Forwarding Delays To Gmail